catherinek4/WhatACatDog/README.md

  <div>
   <h3>Telegram Bot</h3>
   Our Telegram Bot is able to receive user images and send messages with a result of breed recognition.
-The process of
+The process of detection of a breed takes at least 3 seconds.
+A user can press one of three main buttons - Recognize, Statistics and Selection.
+Also, there is a list of commands that can help a user solve specific tasks or problems if he has some questions.
+The WhatACat?Dog Bot is able to send a message to your 'Hello' or 'Thanks' response as well as to some unknown words.
+The size of an input image should be more than 300*300 pixels, or it will not be processed otherwise.
+The information about users (user name, date, and time) is automatically saved in logs.txt file.
   </div>